Dynamic Core Stability With Knees Stretches

 One cool discovery is that all four of the Knee Stretch versions engage the external and internal obliques equally effectively (Queiroz et al., 2010).
 Our obliques of our side core muscles of the trunk.

-All these reported findings demonstrate the effectiveness of Knee Stretches to build strength in our trunk to create much needed core stability, which is super important for preventing injuries, developing muscular balance, and creating 360 degrees of support around the spine so we can move, run, jump, throw, lift, and transfer force throughout our body (Core Stability, n.d.).
+This study demonstrates the effectiveness of Knee Stretches to build strength in our trunk to create much needed core stability, which is crucial for preventing injuries, developing muscular balance, and creating 360 degrees of support around the spine so we can move, run, jump, throw, lift, and transfer force throughout our body (Core Stability, n.d.).

 Resources